Fuck Neoliberalism: Translating Resistance

 Author: Simon Springer

 Page count: 240

 In a long history of ruination and destruction, neoliberalism is the most recent and virulent form of capitalism.
 This book is a call to action against the most persistent and pestilent disease of our time.
 Translated into over twenty different languages, the book offers a call to action that transcends local contexts and speaks to the violent global conditions of our neoliberal age.

 Fuck Neoliberalism: Translating Resistance is a worldwide middle finger to the all-encompassing ideology of our era.
-The original essay sparked controversy in the academy when it was first released, and has since spread around the world as enthusiastic rebels translated it into their own languages.
-This book brings those translations together, accompanied with short essays from each translator that explain the reasons why they translated the text and describes the localised struggles against neoliberalism in their regions.
+The original essay sparked controversy in the academy when it was first released and has since spread around the world as enthusiastic rebels translated it into their own languages.
+This book brings those translations together, accompanied by short essays from each translator explaining why they translated the text and describing struggles against neoliberalism in their regions.

 —Bek Conroy, autonomous and precarious artist activist academic

 “Fuck Neoliberalism is a call to action for an abandoned generation.
 Simon Springer wants us to find the everyday moments, conversations, and places where we can resist this social, political, and economic violence we increasingly face and build a new world better than the current one.
 A must-read for anyone trying to understand and change this world we live in!”

 —Kean Birch, author of We Have Never Been Neoliberal: A Manifesto for a Doomed Youth

 “In this rather brilliant essay, Springer joyfully calls time on the long night of neoliberal fuckery.
 By invoking a spirit of freedom, nonviolence, solidarity, and hope Fuck Neoliberalism invites us all to find ways to tramp the dirt down on the grave of neoliberalism and play our part in ensuring that all life on this beautiful planet can flourish once again.”